 - Name-calling: Slapping labels onto others or their ideas.
 When Dogberry was at his most heated, he referred to another local writer as “a liberal columnist in a liberal newspaper (who) takes the usual liberal approach, …a paid political propagandist.”

 - Denial, perhaps the most crazy-making technique.
-When the owner of the Facebook page told Dogberry that the ‘paid political propagandist’ remark was an intolerable personal attack that might cause him to shut down the entire conversation, Dogberry denied he had done anything beyond critiquing his colleague’s writing, even though everyone could see his actual words simply by scrolling up.
+When the owner of the Facebook page told Dogberry that calling someone else a ‘paid political propagandist’ was an intolerable personal attack that might cause him to shut down the entire conversation, Dogberry denied he had done anything beyond critiquing his colleague’s writing, even though everyone could see his actual words simply by scrolling up.

 Responding to toxic debate

-Evans advises targets of verbal abuse to end the exchange as soon as they realize it has become abusive, but she is counseling vulnerable spouses.
-But civic debates are necessary for self-government and even at their most energetic rarely create a risk of physical attack or destruction of intimate relationships.
-So we can keep trying within reason to engage the toxic debater in constructive conversation.
+Evans advises spouses targeted with emotional abuse to end the exchange as soon as they realize it has become abusive.
+However, civic debates even at their most energetic rarely create a risk of physical attack or destruction of families.
+So we can keep trying– within reason–to engage the toxic debater in constructive conversation.

 The first step in dealing with toxic debate is to make sure you’re not doing it yourself.
-I twice resorted to mocking Dogberry, which Evans calls verbal abuse disguised as a joke.
+I twice resorted to mocking Dogberry.
 After he posted four comments in a row, I teased that his insistence on having the last word had finally driven him to need the last word against even himself.
-Later, after he repeatedly accused me of ‘condescention,’ I joked about giving him an example of actual condescension by correcting his spelling.
+Later, after he accused me of ‘condescention,’ I joked about giving him an example of actual condescension by correcting his spelling.

-Of course, my adoption of his power-mode tactics merely confirmed his success in creating a mudfight; closed his ears even more tightly against anything I might say; reduced the likelihood he will engage with me in future discussions; and might have made me look like a jerk to others who were following our debate.
+Of course, my adoption of his tactics merely confirmed his success in turning a conversation into a mudfight; closed his ears even more tightly against anything I might say; reduced the likelihood he will engage with me in future discussions; and might have made me look like as much of a jerk as he was being.

-Because nearly all of us can switch between the power-seeking mode and the collaborative problem-solving mode, it’s often useful to assume–even against obvious evidence–that a toxic debater is only temporarily deranged.
-In my experience, many toxic debaters are only playing at the power game.
-When they realize their conversation partners are not going to be drawn into that sort of competition, they will either leave the conversation (good riddance) or switch to collaboration mode.
+It’s often useful to assume–even against obvious evidence–that a toxic debater is only temporarily deranged.
+In my experience, when many toxic debaters realize their conversation partners are not going to be drawn into that sort of competition, they will either leave the conversation (good riddance) or switch to collaboration mode.

-Finally, keeping your own remarks clearly focused on the basics of logical argument can enable you to highlight the nature of the toxic debater’s contribution without shifting the focus of the discussion onto his conduct.
-Act as if you believe his every statement is based on a logical argument in which all the pieces (premise/evidence; inference; conclusion) are present if not always explicit.
+Finally, keep your remarks focused on the question at hand, not on the conduct or character of the participants.
+Act as if you believe his every statement is, or was meant to be, based on a logical argument in which all the pieces (premise/evidence; inference; conclusion) are present if not always explicit.
 (In a good conversation, that is the case.)

-So when your Dogberry says something like “To suggest Brenda’s insurance problems are the fault of Republican policies is ridiculous,” either point out its irrelevance to the logical argument under examination (e.g., “Dogberry, you seem to be contradicting a premise that’s not on the table.
-The premise is not that Republican policies caused Brenda’s problems, but that they won’t help her.”) or direct attention to the absence of logic in his statement (e.g., “Dogberry, can you state your premise more explicitly?
-Are saying that Republican policies have actually helped Brenda’s insurance situation to the point where it explains her support for them?
+So when your Dogberry says something like “To suggest Brenda’s insurance problems are the fault of Republican policies is ridiculous,” you can point out its irrelevance to the logical argument under examination (e.g., “Dogberry, you seem to be contradicting a premise that’s not on the table.
+The premise is not that Republican policies caused Brenda’s problems, but that they won’t help her.”)
+Or you can direct attention to the absence of logic in his statement (e.g., “Dogberry, can you state your premise more explicitly?
+Are you saying that Republican policies have actually helped Brenda’s insurance situation to the point where it explains her support for them?
 If so, you’ll need to cite some evidence.”)

 A right-wing colleague at my former job used to stop by my desk whenever he had some news that made ‘his side’ look good.
-(For people in power mode, everyone is on a ‘side.’)
-He would open the conversation by making some inflammatory statement about liberals or the left-wing.
+(For power-mode people, everyone is always on a ‘side.’)
+He would open the conversation by making some inflammatory statement about liberals or the left wing.
 I would reply with a calm, sincere collaborative request for more information.
-Over the course of four or five back-and-forth comments, I could almost always arouse his curiosity enough to drag him back into a collaborative discussion of ideas or search for information (e.g., Exactly what is the ‘Bush Doctrine’ that liberals are so opposed to?
+Over the course of four or five back-and-forth comments, I could almost always arouse his curiosity enough to drag him back into a collaborative discussion of ideas or search for information (e.g., Exactly what is the ‘Bush Doctrine’ that liberals hate so much?
 Did Bush ever state it clearly?
 If so, when and where?
 Let’s look that up…) .

 If those methods don’t work and the toxic debater stays in the power mode, go ahead and end the conversation.
 It’s not really a conversation anyway.
-It’s some kind of sick game you don’t have time for.
+It’s a childish nyah-nyah game you don’t have time for.
 Save your energy and spirits for conversations that help to build civic understanding among responsible self-governing people.